-Thus, from an acceptable sequence for n, we can multiply any arbitrary number x by n, using the same operations as above: the corresponding program iteratively computes $u_i x$ from already computed values $u_j x$ and $u_k x$, to finally obtain nx.
-Note that the absolute value is used here to make the notations simpler and no absolute values are actually computed: the absolute value means that if $s_i = -1$, the smaller value is subtracted from the larger value.
+Thus, an arbitrary number x being given, the corresponding program iteratively computes $u_i x$ from already computed values $u_j x$ and $u_k x$, to finally obtain nx.
+Note that with this formulation, we are allowed to reuse any already computed value.
+Moreover, the absolute value is only here to make the notations simpler and no absolute value is actually computed: if $s_i = -1$, we always subtract the smaller term from the larger term.

-The problem is to generate, from the number n, an acceptable sequence $(u_i){0 \le i \le q}$ that is as short as possible; q is called the quality or length of the corresponding program (it is the computation time when this program is executed under the condition that each instruction takes one time unit).
+The problem is to generate, from the number n, an acceptable sequence $(u_i){0 \le i \le q}$ that is as short as possible; q is called the quality (or length) of the program (it is the computation time when this program is executed under the condition that each instruction takes one time unit).